-A solid case can be made that Roger Williams' founding of the Colony of Rhode Island (1636) embodied the five core principles Thomas Jefferson and the Founding Fathers embraced a century and a half later.
+A solid case can be made that Roger Williams' founding of the Colony of Rhode Island (1636) embodied the five core principles\ of the Enlightenment which Thomas Jefferson and the Founding Fathers embraced a century and a half later.
 In this perspective, Williams was the Enlightenment's first thinker, champion, and practitioner.
 Certainly, he preceded Locke and Rousseau who proclaimed that a government's authority is based upon the consent of the governed.

-Like the American Enlightenment thinkers that would follow more than a century later, his real value lay not in mountains of philosophy books and writing, but in practical adaptation of ideals in the real world where resistance to change, adherence to old ideas, and religious fundamentalism created massive confrontations.
+Like the American Enlightenment thinkers that would follow more than a century later, his real value lay not in mountains of philosophy books and writings, but in practical adaptation of ideals in the real world where resistance to change, adherence to old ideas, and religious fundamentalism created massive obstacles and confrontations.